HeavyHorst/thinkrus/README.md

  3. WithSession(s *gorethink.Session): A custom rethinkdb session.

 ### Message Field
-We will insert your message into InfluxDB with the field message.
+We will insert your message into RethinkDB with the field message.